Patrick V, Earl of March

 Patrick de Dunbar, 9th Earl of March, (c.
 1285–1369) was a prominent Scottish magnate during the reigns of Robert the Bruce and David II.

 Early years

-The earldom, located in East Lothian, and known interchangeably by the names Dunbar and March (so-called Northumbrian or Scottish March), was one of the successor fiefs of Northumbria, an Anglo-Saxon Kingdom and later Earldom.
-The Dunbar family descended from one branch of ancient Earls of Northumbria, specifically from a branch which also had Scottish royal blood.
+The earldom, located in East Lothian, and known interchangeably by the names Dunbar and March (so-called Northumbrian or Scottish March), was one of the successor fiefs of Northumbria, an Anglo-Saxon kingdom and later earldom.
+The Dunbar family descended from one branch of ancient earls of Northumbria, specifically from a branch which also had Scottish royal blood.

 He is said to have been aged 24 in 1309 at the death of his father, Patrick, 8th Earl of March, who had been one of the Competitors for the Crown of Scotland in 1291.
-The 8th Earl's wife, Marjory, daughter of Alexander Comyn, Earl of Buchan, was also descended from King Donald III.
+The 8th Earl's purported wife, Marjory, daughter of Alexander Comyn, Earl of Buchan, was also descended from King Donald III.